santiment/sanbase2/docs/composable-api-plans-handover.md

 proves a live request carries the entitlement from context to access checker, and it found the `Graphql.Complexity` site the inventory missed (§5.9).

-⚠️ **A live bundle request cannot be served to a real customer yet.**
-`plan_to_api_call_limits` raises for `sanapi_bundle`, and the quota check runs on every API request.
-Writing the resolved numbers onto the `api_call_limits` row is the deferred **WH** work, and it is now the single thing standing between "the entitlement is correct" and "a customer can use it".
-Pinned by a test that will go red when the sync lands.
+✅ **A live bundle request is served to a real customer.** Access, data windows and the call quota all resolve from the entitlement, and `bundle_api_access_test.exs` proves it with a non-exempt email — the test that used to assert a raise now asserts the response, plus one that the reported allowance is the flat base rather than PRO's, and one that a purchased add-on raises it.

+⚠️ **`@santiment.net` users are exempt from quota** (`user_has_limits?/1` in
+`api_call_limit.ex`).
+That no longer hides a raise, but it still means testing with your own Santiment key proves access without exercising the quota numbers at all.
-⚠️ **Careful when testing this by hand: `@santiment.net` users are exempt from quota** (`user_has_limits?/1` in `api_call_limit.ex`).
-So an API key on a Santiment account sails past the raise and everything looks fine, while a real customer's key fails.
-The `Request` tester on the admin page inherits this exactly — testing with your own Santiment key proves access but *not* quota.
-The integration test states this explicitly in a test of its own rather than leaving the suite looking like it covered both.
+The `Request` tester on the admin page inherits this exactly.
+The integration test states it in a test of its own rather than leaving the suite looking like it covered both.

-**⚠️ One assumption needs checking against real data.** `Bundle.Package` names its categories `"Market"`, `"Development"`, `"Social"`, `"On-chain"`, `"On-chain Labels"`.
-Three of those are confirmed from the categorization scripts; **`"Market"` and `"Development"` are guesses** — no environment reachable from here has `metric_categories` populated. `PackageSnapshot.materialize/0` refuses to build and lists the categories that *do* exist when a name is wrong, so the first run in a populated environment says so immediately.
-Fix the names in `Bundle.Package`, not the data.
+**Category names confirmed.** `Bundle.Package` names its categories `"Market"`, `"Development"`, `"Social"`, `"On-chain"`, `"On-chain Labels"`, and all five resolve against real data on stage.
+One thing to look at before publishing a snapshot in a new environment: `development` came back with only three metrics (`dev_activity`, `dev_activity_1d`, `dev_activity_contributors_count`), which is thin for a sellable package. `PackageSnapshot.materialize/0` still refuses to build and lists the categories that *do* exist if a name is ever wrong.

 **What a bundle still cannot do:** be bought.
 There is no Stripe catalog and no mutation to subscribe, so items are created locally.
-Everything from an item to a granted metric works end to end.
+Everything from an item to a granted metric — and to a counted API call — works end to end.

 ### 13.1 Next

-The remaining work splits cleanly. `OB` (admin visibility) is done. `WH` is now the highest-priority item, not because of webhooks but because it carries the `api_call_limits` write without which no bundle customer can be served at all. `SC → SL → WH` is the purchase lifecycle; `AM` surfaces the entitlement through `getAvailableMetrics` and is the largest of the 3 remaining `bundle_entry_points/0` rows.
+`AM` is the last raising entry point and is independent of everything else: it surfaces the entitlement through `getAvailableMetrics`, whose `plan` argument is an enum with no bundle value (§7.5 C1).
+Then `SC → SL → WH` for the purchase lifecycle, where `WH` is now only the webhook branching — its quota write landed with §5.10.

 ### 13.2 Original plan, for reference